Estradiol 17beta-dehydrogenase

-The 3 substrates of this enzyme are estradiol-17beta, NAD^{+}, and NADP^{+}, whereas its 4 products are estrone, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are estradiol and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are estrone, reduced NADH, and a proton.
+The enzyme can alternatively use nicotinamide adenine dinucleotide phosphate as its cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is estradiol-17beta:NAD(P)^{+} 17-oxidoreductase.
 Other names in common use include 20alpha-hydroxysteroid dehydrogenase, 17beta,20alpha-hydroxysteroid dehydrogenase, 17beta-estradiol dehydrogenase, estradiol dehydrogenase, estrogen 17-oxidoreductase, and 17beta-HSD.
 This enzyme participates in androgen and estrogen metabolism.